Our Settlement Planning Services

 Domestic Asset Protection Trusts (DAPT)

-When a Medicare beneficiary receives a settlement due to an injury claim, a Medicare Set-Aside account may be required.
-This is done to protect the claimant’s future Medicare rights and to ensure that the government does not discontinue their health benefits due to improper consideration of their settlement.
-Our team will provide you with all your options and work with you to choose the best course of action that ensures your compliance with government regulations.Learn More
+When a Medicare beneficiary receives a settlement from a personal injury lawsuit, a Medicare set-aside account may be required.
+A Medicare set aside is established in order to protect the claimant’s future Medicare rights and to ensure that the government does not discontinue their health benefits due to improper consideration of the settlement money.
+Milestone’s team of settlement consultants will provide plaintiffs with all options and work with the plaintiff, their family, and their attorney to choose the best course of action to ensure future compliance with government regulations.Learn More

-This already complex environment is compounded by ever-evolving compliance requirements, disclosure guidelines, timelines, and ethics rules.
+The complex post-settlement financial environment is made more complicated by ever-evolving compliance requirements, disclosure guidelines, timelines, and ethics rules.
 Meticulous due diligence is required for the management of every critical detail in this process.
-From the negotiation of the settlement to the recovery from defendant(s), to the ultimate distribution to the claimants, our consultants are fluent in the nuances and complexities of mass tort and class action suits.
+From the negotiation of the settlement to the recovery from defendant(s), to the ultimate distribution to the claimants, our qualified settlement fund consultants are fluent in the nuances and complexities of mass tort and class action lawsuits.
 This extensive experience provides optimal results for our clients.Learn More

 Government Benefits Planning

-Consideration of current and future eligibility of government benefits, such as Medicaid and Supplemental Security Income, is an integral part of the planning process.
-This status must first be acknowledged and adhered to for any plan to be successfully implemented.
+Consideration of a plaintiff’s current and future eligibility of government benefits, such as Medicaid and Supplemental Security Income, must be an integral part of the settlement planning process.
+The government benefits an individual receives must first be acknowledged, and their guidelines must be adhered to, in order for any settlement plan to be successfully implemented.
 Our team members routinely perform this due diligence in order to assess the needs of each client.
-Only then do we move to formulate an appropriate plan.
+Only then do we move to formulate an appropriate settlement planning strategy that will allow a plaintiff to keep his or her benefits while being able to receive their personal injury settlement.Learn More

-Available specifically for personal injury victims, wrongful death cases, and Workers’ Compensation claims, a structured settlement is an innovative solution to receiving benefits over a designated time frame.
-The injured victim has the option to receive all or a portion of compensation from their settlement in a series of guaranteed tax-free payments custom designed to meet their future needs.
-They have the flexibility to receive any combination of a lump sum for immediate needs and designated payments for long-term necessities.
+Available specifically for personal injury victims, wrongful death cases, and Workers’ Compensation claims, a structured settlement is an innovative settlement planning solution that allows an injured party to receive their settlement over a designated time frame.
+With a structured settlement, the injured party has the option to receive all or a portion of the compensation from his or her settlement in a series of guaranteed tax-free payments custom designed to meet their future needs.
+The plaintiff has the flexibility to receive any combination of a lump sum for immediate needs with designated periodic payments for long-term necessities, and he or she is able to determine the frequency and amount of these continued payments.

 A long-term structured settlement has several advantages: providing security, guaranteed long-term income, and precious tax advantages.
 The federal tax code provides that 100% of structured settlement payments are exempt from federal taxes.Learn More